yaning-wu/confint.dosresmeta/README.md

 Function to compute confidence intervals for heterogeneity measures I<sup>2</sup>, H, and H<sup>2</sup> using methods described in Higgins and Thompson (1).

+Created by Yaning Wu for possible inclusion in Alessio Crippa's "dosresmeta" package.

 ## Arguments
 **object**
 object of class "dosresmetaObject".